angeladianas/trees-carseats-data/README.md

 # trees-carseats-data

 This project is aimed at analyzing the Carseats dataset that is available in the ISLR library by utilizing Classification Tree and Regression Tree.
-The data provides information related to sales of child car seats at 400 different stores.
+The data provide information related to sales of child car seats at 400 different stores.
 A brief description of the dataset could be found by executing the following command:

 ````
 help(Carseats)